Norm Van Lier: Legacy and honors

+During his ten-year career, Van Lier was named to three first-team NBA All-Defensive Teams and five second-team NBA All-Defensive Teams.
+As of 2025–26, only 14 players have more combined first- and second-team NBA All-Defensive Team selections than Van Lier, and five others also have eight total combined selections.
+Of those 20 players, among players eligible for induction into the Naismith Basketball Hall of Fame (as of 2026), only Van Lier and Bruce Bowen are not in the Hall of Fame.

 Death

 On February 25, 2009, Van Lier was unexpectedly absent from his scheduled television appearance on Comcast SportsNet following a Bulls game.
 He was found dead in his apartment in Chicago's Near West Side neighborhood on February 26, 2009.
 He had a pacemaker implanted five months earlier.
 Fellow Bulls broadcaster and former Bulls head coach Johnny "Red" Kerr also died later that day.